petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 but that actually
-doesn't do anything without some additional options (bad documentation, me-from-the-past!) which was at least apparent from the help output printed to the terminal.
+doesn't do anything without some additional options (bad documentation, me-from-the-past!)
-I then ran the correct command,
-`python plot.py --all` to generate all of the figures, and here was the result:
+After running the correct command, this was the result:

 ![The initial plot all call.](/images/repro-fail/plot-all-initial.png)